l3d00m/sked_parser/README.md

 1. Install python>=3.8, git and pip
 2. Clone this repository: `git clone git@github.com:l3d00m/sked_parser.git` and `cd sked_parser`.
-2. Install the tool with pip from the cloned (i.e. current) folder: `python -m pip install .`.
+2. Install the tool with pip from the cloned (i.e. current) folder: `python -m pip install .` or `python -m pip install -e .` when developing.
 3. Copy `secrets.example.yaml` into `secrets.yaml` and fill it with your Ostfalia credentials.
-4. Modify `config.yaml` with your timetable URLs.
+4. Modify `config.yaml` with the current timetable URLs.
 See below for syntax reference.
 5. Run the tool by executing `sked-parser`.
 It'll then create the desired `timetables.json`.

 ## `config.yaml` syntax reference